automl/HpBandSter/docs/source/quickstart.rst

     :lines: 14-15, 48-53

 .. note::
-    Of course, we also support integer, ordinal, and  categorical hyperparameters.
+    We also support integer and  categorical hyperparameters.
     To express dependencies, the ConfigSpace package also also to express conditions and forbidden relations between parameters.
-    For more examples we refer to the documentation of the ConfigSpace or please have a look at the :doc:`ConfigSpace example<auto_examples/example_4_config_space>`.
+    For more examples we refer to the documentation of the ConfigSpace or please have a look at the :doc:`advanced_examples`.

 .. _budgets: